- Services & Solutions

 - Document baseline conditions to understand the strengths and needs in the partner districts.

 - Formatively support the development and refinement of the Pathway Schools Initiative.

 - Measure the initiative's effectiveness in developing proficient third-grade readers.

 SRI education researchers used a multimethod approach that involved case studies, teacher observations, teacher logs, and early literacy assessment data to provide information on program implementation and impacts.
 Findings from Phase I (2011–15) are presented in the report Improving Early Literacy in PreK–3: Lessons Learned, as well as learning briefs on Teacher Instructional Practices, Leadership for a PreK–3 Literacy Initiative, Family Engagement, and Establishing a Coherent Literacy Program.

-Phase II of the evaluation began in the 2015–16 school year.
-The Phase II evaluation goals are to
+Phase II of the evaluation began in the 2015–16 school year and concluded in the spring of 2018.
+The Phase II evaluation:

-- Track progress on a fundamental set of outcome indicators focused on student learning, instructional quality, and continuity in the preK–3 enrollment pipeline.
+- Tracked progress on a fundamental set of outcome indicators focused on student learning, instructional quality, and continuity in the preK–3 enrollment pipeline: Summary of Fundamental Evaluation.

-- Facilitate and support district and school collaboration in a developmental evaluation to engage leaders in gathering and using data to inform their decisions about practices, programs, and policies.
-SRI produces learning briefs for each cycle of developmental evaluation (briefs for cycles 1, 2, 3 and 4 are available to the public).
+- Facilitated and supported district and school collaboration in a developmental evaluation to engage leaders in gathering and using data to inform their decisions about practices, programs, and policies.
+SRI produced learning briefs for each cycle of developmental evaluation (briefs for cycles 1, 2, 3 and 4 are available to the public).